Intersections

 Upon arriving at the Manila International Airport, I was about to cross the immigration booth when the officer there asked me, “Where’s your passport?”
 I quickly handed him my USCIS (United States Citizenship and Immigration Services) Refugee Travel Document.
 Confused and anxious, I looked over at the other side for perhaps a hint of help -- toward my study abroad professor and the rest of my cohort who were waiting in line.
 My family and I fled Myanmar as refugees when I was… Read more

 "Pasifik Standard Time: Alameda's Playbook," a film screening and workshop on November 9, 2019, one of the programs for the PICA Conference co-hosted by Nike Ascend and other organizations.
-The photo, taken by Ian Fong of Nike Ascend, is of some of the volunteers, performers and guests on that… Read more
+The photo, taken by Ian Fong of Nike Ascend, is of some of the volunteers,… Read more

 Share